-Steel pegs are the strongest but also the heaviest for their size.
-Pegs pressed from sheet steel can provide better hold in the ground than thin steel pins, but do watch out for sharp edges when pulling them out of the ground.
+Steel pegs are generally the strongest but also the heaviest for their size.
+Pegs pressed from sheet steel can provide better hold in the ground than thin steel pins, but watch out for sharp edges when pulling them out of the ground.
 Hardened steel pegs – like long masonry nails – are useful for hard or stony ground.

 Pegs made from light alloy are very popular with lightweight campers, but hard ground or clumsy mallet work – or a combination of the two – can result in bent pegs.

 Top-of-the-range lightweight tents will have the lightest pegs possible and these can be made of titanium.
-A bundle of tiny 2g pegs may be easy to carry, but if they are not long enough or have sufficient cross section they may not be adequate to secure your tent in extreme conditions.
+A bundle of tiny 2g pegs may be easy to carry, but if they are not long enough or don't have sufficient cross section they may not be adequate to secure your tent in extreme conditions.

 These are made in steel and plastic and are rather more expensive and bulkier than normal pegs.
 They need to be screwed into the ground using a small hand grip or an electric drill with an adapter.
-They do provide excellent grip in soft ground and are useful for stormy conditions.
+They provide excellent grip in soft ground and are useful for stormy conditions.

 Prompted partly by the damage that can be caused to livestock and agricultural machinery on farms by metal pegs left behind after a festival, some companies now sell biodegradable pegs.
 These are still reusable, but if they are accidentally left in the soil they begin to break down by microbes within weeks because they are made from materials like wheat and potatoes.